 Is not gold the measure of genius?—Salvador Dali to Allen Ginsberg (as told by Julian Beck)

-The nonprofit ‘dentity crisis is no news, despite periodic hot flashes of denial and indignation from LORT.
+The not-for-profit ‘dentity crisis is no news, despite periodic hot flashes of denial and indignation from LORT.
 What’s news in Ragsdale’s probing, evenhanded, remarkably nuanced summation are the admissions it contains.
 We overhear many institutional leading lights of this generation—Oskar Eustis (The Public Theater), Mara Isaacs (McCarter), Jim Nicola (New York Theatre Workshop), Molly Smith (Arena Stage), Tony Taccone (Berkeley Rep)—agreeing (in substance, if not details) with the eternal not-for-profit purist Robert Brustein, founder of Yale Rep and the American Repertory Theatre.
 We watch as they quote at exhilarating length from that constant beacon of the artistic alternative, Arena founder Zelda Fichandler, as Molly Smith sums up Fichandler (by way, I think, of agreement): “Broadway: no.”

 We witness the confessions of Gregory Mosher, former artistic director of and, with executive director Bernard Gersten, raiser from the dead of Lazarus-like Lincoln Center Theater circa 1980s.
-Back in ’88 Mosher famously did battle with then-commercial theater wunderkind (now ex-NEA chair) Rocco Landesman, after Landesman, in the pages of the New York Times, challenged Mosher and Gersten for chasing success at the expense of the holier grails of the American art theater (“What Price Success at Lincoln Center?”).
+Back in ’88 Mosher famously did battle with then-commercial theatre wunderkind (now ex-NEA chair) Rocco Landesman, after Landesman, in the pages of the New York Times, challenged Mosher and Gersten for chasing success at the expense of the holier grails of the American art theatre (“What Price Success at Lincoln Center?”).
 Landesman warned then that the “shocking, disturbing, and challenging work so vital to our culture would recede, inevitably, into the back of the repertory.”
-He chided that “while the middle of the road might be a path to success, the theater might become a less exciting and ultimately less important place as a result of following that path.”
+He chided that “while the middle of the road might be a path to success, the theatre might become a less exciting and ultimately less important place as a result of following that path.”
 Now we catch Mosher turning to Landesman twenty-three years later (this meeting happens in late 2011), and we hear him say those words that warm the cockles of selfish, truth-loving hearts everywhere: “You were absolutely right.”

 Right he was, and it’s no longer just the hard-liners, outsiders, and alter cockers shouting the word from the mountaintops.
-It’s the heirs of Downtrodden Abbey, or what used to aptly be called the Regional, Resident, Repertory theater, though none of those original R’s currently apply.
+It’s the heirs of Downtrodden Abbey, or what used to aptly be called the Regional, Resident, Repertory theatre, though none of those original R’s currently apply.
 It’s the guys—yes, mostly guys, all white, except for the playwrights brought in to diversify the table—it’s the guys on the ground today providing the critique, the ones still mission-crazy after all these years.

-A major theme of our sixty-five-year-old nonprofit boom, dating from roughly the foundings of Margo Jones’s Theatre ’47 and Nina Vance’s Alley Theatre in 1947, is the pushmepullyou relationship with Broadway.
-Jones, the great imaginer of a theater in every major city, had affection for Broadway, even as she championed decentralization; most others had less affection for it.
+A major theme of our sixty-five-year-old not-for-profit boom, dating from roughly the foundings of Margo Jones’s Theatre ’47 and Nina Vance’s Alley Theatre in 1947, is the pushmepullyou relationship with Broadway.
+Jones, the great imaginer of a theatre in every major city, had affection for Broadway, even as she championed decentralization; most others had less affection for it.
 Fichandler lost her entire acting company to the Great (now and forever-)White Way when, in 1967, Howard Sackler’s The Great White Hope transferred there.
 (Did they ever return?
 No, they never returned.)
 TGWH started the opportunistic suck that became our theatrical equivalent of the Alaska Pipeline, drilling crude out of the regional ground, pumping it to Broadway, cleaning it up for the marketplace, and selling it to whoever will pay premium, regardless of how the practice (and dependence) degrades the source.
 The Guthrie team chose chilly Minneapolis in large part because it was so blessedly far from New York.
 Brustein fought the temptations of Broadway throughout his career as artistic director and critic (mostly for The New Republic).
 Even in his first season at Yale (1966), before Yale Rep was Yale Rep, he gave up on producing a Broadway-bound play by his friend Jules Feiffer, rather than compromise his fanatical (and, I suspect, then only half-understood because still untested) ideals.*

 Let’s begin at the beginning.
 Here’s Fichandler from a recent speech.
 Impulse: “We looked at what we had—the hit-or-miss; put-it-up, tear-it-down; make-a-buck, lose-a-buck; discontinuous; artists-indifferent; New York-centered ways of Broadway, and they weren’t tolerable anymore, and it made us angry.”
 Ideals: “…We must take our gaze and any preoccupation away, away from Broadway, from which we took our leave many years ago.
 If they want what we discover, nourish, and perform, that’s OK [….]But Broadway must not invade our house and take over our home.
 Always: he who pays the piper pays the tune.”

-Now compare and guess who said it: “It’s the mission of the nonprofit that’s the danger right now.
+Now compare and guess who said it: “It’s the mission of the not-for-profit that’s the danger right now.
 That’s the thing that’s being eviscerated.”
 Maybe you guessed Oskar Eustis.
-Or this one: “Now, listen, we’re here together [commercial and nonprofit producers] because we were on two different ships, they both hit icebergs, and we both jumped into the same life raft….Is there a creative progressive place we can go together as a community, as a culture?
+Or this one: “Now, listen, we’re here together [commercial and not-for-profit producers] because we were on two different ships, they both hit icebergs, and we both jumped into the same life raft….Is there a creative progressive place we can go together as a community, as a culture?
 Because individualism, fame, money, materialism lead one to another iceberg.
 But we all kind of need and want those things too; so it’s a really tricky road.”
 That’s Tony Taccone, coming up with the stickiest (sinking-est) metaphor of the convening, as well as one its most shocking—and therefore, important—admissions.
 When the idea was floated of countering mission drift with a joint declaration of values, the longtime Berkeley Rep paterfamilias (once, with Eustis, a young Turk leader of San Francisco’s Eureka Theatre) admitted: “The idea of just making the value statement at all feels radical.”

 I was especially moved by this cri de coeur from Arena’s executive director Edgar Dobie, who started his career as a commercial producer: “…Our experiences in this intersection have been head-on collisions.”
 Dobie, after describing the struggle of bad partnerships in the commercial world, turns to the Broadway producers in the room and asks: